lFoosh/VendingMachine/README.md

     - Each slot in the vending machine has enough room for 5 of that product.
     - Every product is initially stocked to the maximum amount.
     - A product that has run out must indicate that it's SOLD OUT.
-6. When the customer selects "(2) Purchase", they're guided through the purchasing process menu:
+6. When the customer selects "(2) Purchase", they start with a current money provided of 0.00.
+They're guided through the purchasing process menu:
     ```
     Current Money Provided: $2.00